-1) CPU and User Interface: The core of the system was the BLE654 (Laird Connectivity) module which was based on the nRF52840 chip set (Figure 1).
-It housed a 32bit ARM Cortex-M4 CPU which was used to acquire data from the bioimpedance sensor and accelerometers, storing data, controlling the display and establishing wireless communication with access points using Bluetooth 5 protocol.
-Four LEDs were available to notify the user for system power, charging status, battery level and data writing status without activating the display with high energy consumption.
-The button activated the display and could be used for other user interaction.

-2) Bioimpedance Sensing: The AD5940 (Analog Devices Inc) analog front end was used to perform bioimpedance sensing.
+- 1) CPU and User Interface: The processing module of the system was a BLE654 (Laird Connectivity) which was based on the nRF52840 chip set (Figure 1).
+It featured a 32 bit ARM Cortex-M4 CPU which was used to acquire data from the bioimpedance sensor and the accelerometers, handling data, controlling the display and establishing wireless communication with access points using Bluetooth 5 protocol.
+Four LEDs were available to notify the user for system power, charging status, battery level and data writing status without activating the display that had a high energy consumption.
+The button activated the display and could be used for other user interaction. - 2) Bioimpedance Sensing: The AD5940 (Analog Devices Inc) analog front end was used to perform bioimpedance sensing.
 It was digitally configured via SPI to perform four-wire bioimpedance measurements from 1 kHz to 100 kHz.
-The impedance of the body segment was measured by applying an alternating signal to the body segment and measuring the potential difference between the body segment and the current that flows through the body segment.
-The signals were subsequently converted to digital data using
+The impedance of the body segment was measured by applying an alternating signal to the body segment and measuring the potential difference between the body segment and the current that flowed through the body segment.
+The signals were subsequently converted to digital data using a 16 bit ADC.

-This project was funded by the Swiss National Science Foundation (150640), ETH Global, and the Royal Academy of Engineering a 16bit ADC.
 The internal DFT hardware accelerator extracted the real (resistance) and imaginary (reactance) parts of bioimpedance.